k3ii/git-cz/README.md

 By naming our script `git-cz` and placing it in a directory in the PATH, we're effectively creating a new Git command `cz` that can be invoked as `git cz`.
 This approach is flexible and allows for easy installation and use across different projects without requiring project-specific configuration.

+## Contributing
+Feel free to improve the script to add your own commit types or make any other enhancements you think are useful.
+Contributions are welcome!

+If you would like to contribute:

+1. Fork the repository.
+2. Create a new branch for your feature or fix.
+3. Make your changes.
+4. Submit a pull request.

+Your contributions can help make this tool even more useful for everyone.
+Thank you for considering contributing!